tobyl/next-edu/slides/week11/10-a-simple-example.md

 The JavaScript is quite simple - we are manually tracking whether the audio is playing or not, and calling `audio.play()` or `audio.pause()` accordingly.

 The built-in browser APIs for manipulating media via JavaScript have become extremely powerful.
-For example, we are eable to see how much of a media clip has buffered in JavaScript.
+For example, we are able to see how much of a media clip has buffered in JavaScript.

 </div>
 <div>